lupyuen/pinephone-nuttx-usb/README.md

 TODO

-Then we discovered how U-Boot enables the USB Clocks and deasserts the USB Resets...
+Then we discovered how the U-Boot Bootloader enables the USB Clocks and deasserts the USB Resets...

 TODO